ibm-cloud-docs/power-iaas/using-rhel.md

 The {{site.data.keyword.powerSysFull}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
 To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

+To ensure that you are running the supported OS levels and to plan for upgrades to the latest levels, refer to [RHEL]( https://access.redhat.com/support/policy/updates/errata/){: external} OS release lifecycle information.
+{: important}

 To view the certification details in the Red Hat catalog, see [IBM Power System E980 (9080-M9S)](https://catalog.redhat.com/hardware/system/detail/17035){: external} and [IBM Power System S922 (9009-22A)](https://catalog.redhat.com/hardware/system/detail/9225){: external}.